Date(s) - Friday, September 15, 2017

 Monitoring of risks and controls is a critical aspect of any operational risk management initiative.
 Effectively monitoring the appropriate risks and controls can provide organisation with early warning on potential issues and pro-actively address these.
 Without effective monitoring, issues with risk and controls may only be revealed after an incident or during an internal audit.

-In this session, Mike Finlay shared guidance on practices that work and do not work for monitoring of risks and control.
-Topics which were covered in this session include: –
+In this session, Mike Finlay will share guidance on practices that work and do not work for monitoring of risks and control.
+Topics which will be covered in this session include: –

 - Which risks and controls should be monitored?